2022-csc-59866/movierate/README.md

 #### SetUp

-1. Navigate to the directory where you want to clone/run/save the application
+1. Navigate to the directory where you want to clone/run/save the application.

     ```sh
     cd your_selected_directory